ANNIEsoft/ToolAnalysis/UserTools/TimeClustering/README.md

 The TimeClustering tool separates MRD paddle hit times into clusters.
 The clusters will then be passed on to further tools downstream that can search for tracks (`FindMrdTracks`) or plot the MRD Event Display (`MrdPaddlePlot`) or determine paddle efficiencies (`MrdPaddleEfficiency` [to be added]).

 `TimeClustering` can deal with both MC and data input.
 The channelkeys are converted into WCSim IDs that are needed by the `MrdTrackLib` libraries that actually incorporate all the machinery to do the track fitting and plotting.
-Conversion of channelkeys to WCSim IDs happens via a text file for data and via a passed on map by the `LoadWCSim` tool for MC.
+Conversion of channelkeys to WCSim IDs happens via a text file for data and via a passed-on-map by the `LoadWCSim` tool for MC.

 The found clusters are loaded into the `CStore` for the subsequent tools.
 The following section describes more in detail what objects are passed on by the `TimeClustering` tool.